ruizadrian/cmsi-402/README.md

 ### Description
 * 2D Endless running game
 * Unicorn Cat running away from hoomans that are trying to catch you because you are so rare!
+* Must run as far as possible while avoiding objects coming your way!
 * Powerups/Bad items you don't want to get
 * Game to be compatible on Desktop & Mobile
 * Compete and see who can last the longest time running away!